preelshh/awesomeImageJTool/README.md

 This repository is structured for **portability** so that any future user can clone, set up, and run the pipeline with minimal effort.

 ---
+**Steps to Run**

+1. Unzip the provided ZIP file into a folder on your computer.

+2. Open the folder so you can see all its contents.

+3. On Windows: Double-click run.bat

+   On Mac: Open Terminal, navigate to the folder, and run ./run.sh
+   1. Open Terminal (you can find it via Spotlight Search by pressing Cmd + Space and typing "Terminal").
+   2. Navigate to the folder where you unzipped the tool:
+   3. If the folder is in your Downloads: cd ~/Downloads/MorphoTool _If it’s somewhere else, you can drag the folder into the Terminal window after typing cd (with a space).
+This will auto-fill the path.
+Example:_ cd /Users/yourusername/Documents/MorphoTool
+   4. Make the script executable (only needs to be done once):chmod +x run.sh
+   5. Run the script: ./run.sh

+5. When prompted, choose Yes or No if you want to view the preprocessed ImageJ images on your computer.

+6. Select the directory containing the images you want the tool to preprocess.

+7. Choose where you want the output .csv file to be saved.

+8. When finished, close all open windows.

 ---